argoproj/argo-workflows/docs/running-locally.md

 make argoexec-image
 ```

-Or you can use parameters to compile images that support specific platforms or multiple platforms with `TARGET_PLATFORM`:
+You can use the `TARGET_PLATFORM` environment variable to compile images for specific platforms:

 ```bash
 # compile for both arm64 and amd64